Spring into action

 6. Chapel Down Bacchus 2024, Kent (£16, Sainsbury’s, 12%)

-Bone-dry and aromatic, this Bacchus from arguably Kent’s flagship producer Chapel Down offers lime zest, nettle, gooseberry, hawthorn, elderflower and crisp green apple.
-A compelling and nicely put-together, poised home-grown vinous counterpoint to imported Sauvignon Blanc.
+Bone-dry and aromatic, this Bacchus from arguably Kent’s flagship producer, Chapel Down, offers lime zest, nettle, gooseberry, hawthorn, elderflower and crisp green apple.
+A compelling, well-crafted, poised, homegrown vinous counterpoint to imported Sauvignon Blanc.
 Excellent alongside crab, asparagus, oysters, trout or spring vegetables.

 Springtime Reds…